History of the Connecticut Constitution

 Connecticut is known as "The Constitution State".
 The origin of this title is uncertain, but the nickname is assumed to be a reference to the Fundamental Orders of 1638–39 which represent the framework for the first formal government written by a representative body in Connecticut.
 Connecticut's government has operated under the direction of five separate documents in its history.
-The Connecticut Colony at Hartford was governed by the Fundamental Orders, and the Quinnipiac Colony at New Haven had its own Constitution in The Fundamental Agreement of the New Haven Colony which was signed on June 4, 1639.
+The Connecticut Colony at Hartford was governed by the Fundamental Orders, and the Quinnipiac Colony at New Haven had its own Constitution in The Fundamental Agreement of the New Haven Colony which was signed on 4 June 1639.

 In 1662, King Charles II of England granted governmental authority and a royal charter to the Connecticut colonies.
 These two documents laid the groundwork for the state's government but lacked characteristics of what is generally thought of as a constitution.
 Separate branches of government did not exist during this period, and the General Assembly acted as the supreme authority.
-Connecticut did not adopt a true constitution until 1818.
 The current state constitution was implemented in 1965; it absorbed the majority of its 1818 predecessor and incorporated a handful of important modifications.

 Connecticut's foundation as a religious colony

-The Fundamental Orders of Connecticut were adopted on January 14, 1639, and the document has often been referred to as the world's first written constitution.
+The Fundamental Orders of Connecticut were adopted on 14 January 1639, and the document has been referred to as the world's first written constitution.
 At the urging of influential preacher Thomas Hooker, the Connecticut legislative body (or General Court) began secret committee meetings to discuss drafting the orders in June 1638.
 The Council completed its efforts by the beginning of 1639, and the Fundamental Orders became the cornerstone of government in Connecticut soon after.

 Connecticut was founded by Puritans from the Massachusetts Bay Colony between 1635 and 1636.
 The first settlers founded three towns on the Connecticut River in Windsor, Wethersfield, and Hartford, Connecticut, and one of the main purposes of the Fundamental Orders was to formalize the relationship among these settlements.
 The foundation of the Fundamental Orders incorporated the religious background of the colony's founders.
 They called for "an orderly and decent government according to God" in attempts to pursue "the liberty and purity of the gospel of our Lord Jesus" and stipulated that "the Governor be always a member of some approved congregation".

 New Haven Colony was separate at the time, and their Fundamental Agreement (1639) states that "church members only shall be free burgesses".
 Voting rights were further limited under the Fundamental Orders.
 All males at least 21 years of age could become freemen (voters) if they met certain property qualifications.
 In order to vote, the citizen must own real estate assessed at a yearly rental value of 40 shillings or own taxable property assessed at 40 pounds sterling.